A Blog Post - Blue Christmas

 Those who have lost someone close still want to enjoy Christmas and share laughter and love with the living but it often feels as if there is a shadow hovering over the season.
 The shadow is the deep sorrow we feel from the loss of those who have been part of our Christmases past.

 River of Hope Enterprises springs from such sorrow and is my way to honour both the living and the dead.

 I have three wonderful children who have inspired me and taught me much.
 Christie, Gayle and Bryan are the light of my life always.
 Sadly my son Bryan died in 2000 at the age of 16 and left a huge hole in our hearts and lives.

-My daughters and my grandchildren Hope, River and Leo, have helped me to hang on to life when it seemed too hard to live.
-Friends who have cared for and held my hope when I could not are too numerous to mention.
+My daughters and my grandchildren Hope, River, Leo and Alexis, have helped me to hang on to life when it seemed too hard to live.
+Friends who have cared for me and held my hope when I could not are too numerous to mention.
 Nancy, Sandy and Shirley have a special place on that list.

 This year we lost my Dad, Chris Guiler.
 The blessing said on Christmas morning will never be the same.
 When it is said this year, and always, our hearts will remember him.

 In this post, I would like to offer some ideas and open a discussion about how we cope with loss at Christmas.
 (Details about how to enter the discussion are at the bottom).